 What to do when you have to publish the content you have prepared before the pandemic?

 A few weeks ago, nobody expected the situation that we found ourselves in.
-At the beginning of the year we have prepared strategies, arranged collaborations, produced content with a long-term perspective.
+At the beginning of the year, we prepared strategies, arranged collaborations, and produced content with a long-term perspective.

 Some of us will manage to publish according to their content calendar, others will have to postpone their activities to an undefined future.